Ruy Lopez: Exchange Variation: 4.Bxc6

+Black's third-move alternatives

 Berlin Defence: 3...Nf6

-The Berlin Defence, 3...Nf6, has long had a reputation for solidity and drawishness and is commonly referred to as "the Berlin Wall".
-White usually replies with 4.0-0 or 4.d3.

-The line was played in the late 19th century and early 20th century by Emanuel Lasker and others, who typically answered 4.0-0 with 4...d6 in the style of the Steinitz Defence.
-This approach ultimately fell out of favour, as had the old form of the Steinitz, due to its passivity, and the entire variation became rare.
-Arthur Bisguier played the Berlin for decades, but always chose the variation 4.0-0 Nxe4.
-Ever since Vladimir Kramnik successfully used the line as a four separate times against Garry Kasparov in their 2000 World Chess Championship match, the Berlin has experienced a remarkable renaissance: even players with a dynamic style such as Alexei Shirov, Veselin Topalov, Hikaru Nakamura, and Kasparov himself have tried it, and Magnus Carlsen and Viswanathan Anand both used it (Carlsen extensively so) during the 2013 World Chess Championship and 2014 World Chess Championship.
+The Berlin Defence (ECO C65-C67), 3...Nf6, is by far Black's most common third-move alternative.
+It has long had a reputation for solidity and drawishness.
+The line was common in the late 19th century and early 20th century, being played by Emanuel Lasker and others, though it declined in popularity afterward.
+After Vladimir Kramnik successfully used the line as a four separate times against Garry Kasparov in their 2000 World Chess Championship match, however, the Berlin experienced a remarkable renaissance.
+Even players with a dynamic style such as Alexei Shirov, Veselin Topalov, Hikaru Nakamura, and Kasparov himself have tried it, and Magnus Carlsen and Viswanathan Anand both used it (Carlsen extensively so) during the 2013 World Chess Championship and 2014 World Chess Championship.
+White usually responds with 4.0-0 or 4.d3.

-The Berlin is assigned ECO codes C65–C67.
-Code C65 covers alternatives to 4.0-0, including 4.d3 as well as 4.0-0 Bc5.
-Code C66 covers 4.0-0 d6, while C67 is 4.0-0 Nxe4.

 Main line: 4.0-0

-White may safely castle as Black's third move does not truly threaten to win White's pawn on e4, as if Black captures it, White will always be able to win back the pawn on e5.
-Following this, Black most often plays either the solid 4...Nxe4 (the Open Variation) or the more combative 4...Bc5 (the Beverwijk Variation).
+White may safely castle as Black's third move does not truly threaten to win White's pawn on e4.
+If Black captures it, White will always be able to win back the pawn on e5.
+Following this, Black most often plays 4...Nxe4, the Open Variation.